How To Open A Bank Account In Mexico

 Types of Bank Accounts in Mexico

-As a foreigner, you will most likely open either a checking account or a savings account.
-However, there are other types of bank accounts available.
+As a foreigner, you will most likely open a checking or savings account.
+However, other types of bank accounts are available, such as investment accounts.
 Make sure you know what kind of bank account you are opening when you go to the bank.
+You can find most of the important details about each bank’s accounts on their websites.

 At some banks like Santander, there are two types of checking accounts.
-For a basic checking account, your monthly deposits must be less than MXN 18,000 (approx $900), and you get the benefit of having a smaller minimum balance requirement to avoid fees.
-At the same bank, there is an additional checking account for deposits larger than MXN 18,000.
+For a basic checking account, your monthly deposits must be less than MXN 18,000 (approx $1000), and you benefit from having a more minor minimum balance requirement to avoid fees.
+However, you are limited to six free withdrawals per month.
+At the same bank, there is an additional checking account, Super Cuenta, for deposits larger than MXN 18,000.
 The benefit of this type of account is you don’t have a limit on monthly withdrawals.

-They’ll ask for a minimum deposit of MXN 1,000 to open a checking account at most Mexican banks.
-Depending on the type of account, a minimum balance needs to be available for you to avoid fees.
-ATM withdrawals are usually free of charge if your withdrawing from your bank’s ATM. (however, some banks have a maximum number of withdrawals a month.
-Make sure you ask) Otherwise, withdrawals are allowed from other ATMs at an additional charge.
+Most Mexican banks will ask for a minimum deposit of MXN 1,000 to open a checking account.
+Depending on the type of account, a minimum balance is needed to avoid fees.
+ATM withdrawals are usually free of charge from your bank’s ATM.
+(However, some banks have a maximum number of withdrawals a month.
+Make sure you ask.)
+Otherwise, withdrawals are allowed from other ATMs at an additional charge.

-Cuenta de Ahorros or Savings Accounts in Mexico work very much like a savings account in the U.S. Most banks limit how many withdrawals you can make a month.
+Cuenta de Ahorros, or Savings Accounts in Mexico, work very much like savings accounts in the U.S. and Canada.
+Most banks limit how many withdrawals you can make a month.
 At some banks, your money must remain fully in a savings account for a grace period.
-Check with your bank before opening a bank account, as this could mean you will not have access to your cash.
+Check with your bank before opening a bank account, as this could mean you will not have immediate access to your cash.
 The plus side of this account is the higher interest rate paid out to you.

 Intercam Is The Winner for Expats

 Mexico is a country where bureaucracy meets paperwork.
-And banks are no exception.
+Banks are no exception.
 But why do I bring that up?
-Well, many banks in Mexico like Bancomer, BBVA, Santander and the like give expats a hard time to open their bank accounts.
+Well, many banks in Mexico, like Bancomer, BBVA, Santander, and the like, give expats a hard time opening their bank accounts.
 For example, some banks want you to be a permanent resident or national.
-Some banks allow both temporary and permanent residents.
+Other banks allow both temporary and permanent residents.

 Some banks don’t allow joint bank accounts.

-However, there’s one bank that stands out amongst the rest as the one with the least amount of hassles and the easiest to open a bank account in.
+However, one bank stands out among the rest as the one with the least hassles and the easiest to open a bank account in.

 This is Intercam.